Jomde Kena

 He was also Deputy Speaker of Arunachal Pradesh Legislative Assembly from 2009 to 2014 and held the post of Transport Minister from 2014 to 2016.

 He was Health and Family Welfare Minister in Pema Khandu ministry.

+Death

-On 4 September 2017 Kena died in a private hospital at Guwahati after prolonged illness.
+Kena died On 4 September 2017 in a private hospital at Guwahati after prolonged illness.
 He is survived by his wife, four daughters and two sons.